 Before I knew it the sound of the crashing waves disappeared and the sounds of Irish music started wafting through the air.
 The trail took me right in to the village of Doolin past the pubs – which is the perfect way to end this walk.

-I was overjoyed with the Cliffs of Moher walk and really found it was a great way to connect to the landscape.
-And of course, I took so many pictures and video I didn’t know what to do with it all, so I’ve put together a little video recap of my walk.
+I was overjoyed with the Cliffs of Moher walk and found it was a great way to connect to the landscape.
+I walked this solo, and felt safe the whole time, however you can do it with a guide or group normally for a fee.

-More Info on how you can do the Cliffs of Moher walk in Ireland:
+More Info on how you can do the Cliffs of Moher walk:

 Cliffs of Moher Coastal Walk – plan your visit